Anarv2104/Financial-Stock-Assistant-Chatbot/FInancial Stock Assistant Chatbot/README.md

-# 📈 Stock Market Analysis App
+# 📈 Financial Stock Assistant Chatbot

 Welcome to the **Stock Market Analysis App**!
 This Streamlit-powered web application leverages the power of AI with OpenAI API and Yahoo Finance to provide you with comprehensive financial insights and interactive visualizations.